 Particle size and its evolution are key parameters which have to be monitored and controlled to characterize formulation stability and aging over time.
 Because particles or droplets are in weak equilibrium within the liquid phase, it is important to analyze their dispersion state in the native form.
 TURBISCAN® is a powerful tool to measure the mean particle size in concentrated media.
 Thanks to the use of Static Multiple Light Scattering, no dilution or sample stress are required and the samples are analyzed in their original form.
 Actual dispersion state, such as the presence of agglomerates or flocs, can be rapidly and precisely identified and measured, without altering the real particle size.

 Unlike most of the measurement techniques available, that require processing of the sample (pumping, dilution, stirring, centrifugation etc..), for instance: Laser Diffraction, Dynamic Light Scattering, Particle Tracking Analysis, Microscopy, Ultracentrifugation….
-TURBISCAN® is the solution to analyze the samples in their native form.
+TURBISCAN® is the solution to analyze particle size and stability of the samples in their native form.

 The emitted light only partially passes through the tube, most are scattered by the particles in the sample.
 TURBISCAN® detects the intensity of both Transmitted and Backscattered light.
 These intensities directly depend on the particle size (d), the concentration (Φ).
 Based on Mie theory it is possible to compute the mean spherical equivalent diameter.